OleksiyM/E-commerce-sales-analysis/README.md

 4.  **Top Performers:** Identified top-selling products and countries.
 5.  **Advanced Analysis:** Performed RFM analysis for customer segmentation, market basket analysis for product associations, and price sensitivity analysis.
 6. **Findings and report:** Made Findings and Conclusions report.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file included in this repository for details.